gve-sw/gve_devnet_webex_device_audio_activated_video_source_composition_macro/README.md

     }
 ```

-You can have as many compositions as you want, but the Codec Pro only has 8 mic connectors so you would only make sense to specify a maximum of 8.
+You can have as many compositions as you want, but the Codec Pro has 8 analog mic connectors, can have up to 8 Ethernet mics with 8 sub-ids each and up to 4 USB Mics (currently limite to 1 USB mic) so you would only make sense to specify a maximum of 73.
 The default in the code is four compositions each triggered by 2 microphones.
 You can change the content of the `mics` array to specify which microphones are associated to a particular composition.
 That array can also have up to 8 values but it is more typical it will have 1 or 2.
 The value for the `connectors` key in the object is an array of connector IDs to use in the `xapi.Command.Video.Input.SetMainVideoSource()` command.
 They will be specified when issuing the command to change layouts in the same order as you configure here.
 There is a maximum of 4 connector IDs you can specify.
 The value for the `layout` key in the object specifies the type of layout to select when using the `xapi.Command.Video.Input.SetMainVideoSource()` command to set the new composition as the main video source.
 Do not change the names of any of the keys in the object nor the number of keys since the macro looks for the ones described here explicitely.